Summary

 The Excel IMARGUMENT function returns the angle of a complex number measured in radians.
 For example, given the complex number "3+4i" the function returns the angle 0.927295218.

-Geometrically, this value represents the angle between the positive real axis and the line the complex number lies on in the complex plane.
+Geometrically, this value represents the angle between the positive real axis and the line on which the complex number lies in the complex plane.

 Angle of the complex number 3+4i.